Createdd/Writing/articles/LicensingInOpenSource.md

 Github does a lot to provide as much help as possible for developers to understand the legal aspects of open source.

 They provide a [help page reagarding licensing your repository](https://help.github.com/articles/licensing-a-repository/) and even a [complete open source legal guide](https://opensource.guide/legal/).

+### Open repositories and the (missing) license

 First of all:
 >"Public repositories on GitHub are often used to share open source software.
 For your repository to truly be open source, you'll need to license it so that others are free to use, change, and distribute the software."